Provision Persistent Volumes Using File Storage Service on Oracle Cloud Native Environment

 Create the File Storage Service

-The free lab environment deploys a ready-to-use File System service named fss-ocne.
+The playbook deploys a ready-to-use File System service named fss-ocne.
 We'll connect to the Cloud Console and create a second one to show you how fss-ocne was made.

 1. Connect to the Cloud Console